srv48/ytmusic_wrapped/README.md

 `-v` to enable a full detailed log in log.dat
 <br>
 `-d [YouTube API key]` to enable duration calculation
+## NOTE: Running without the duration calculation will give you less accurate numbers for the total plays.
+This is because your history file may contain entries which do not have a title or channel field, and the only way to fetch these is using the YouTube API with an API key.
+It will grab as many as it can and try to fill fields from other entries with the same URL, but you must use the `-d` option for the most accurate report which will only leave out removed videos that can't be found in the API.
 <br>
 <br>
 Your report will be available in report.html and report.dat.
 Note that it usually takes less than 1 minute to complete a report.
 However `-d` option can increase this.